The Women of the Men’s Rights Movement

 Jess seems to be a bit more pragmatic.
 “Unfortunately society listens to women more than men,” she told me, “and if we can take advantage of that to get some equality, well, then, good!”

-A more pressing issue – at least when it comes to getting the mainstream to take the MRM seriously – is the insane heights the online rhetoric often reaches.
+A more pressing issue—at least when it comes to getting the mainstream to take the MRM seriously—is the insane heights the online rhetoric often reaches.
 For instance, when I first googled “men’s rights” and “MRA,” one of the first things that came up was something Elam had written, a “satirical response” to a piece on Jezebel, the feminist website that’s a common MRM foil.
 “In the name of equality and fairness, I am proclaiming October to be ‘Bash a Violent Bitch Month,’” Elam wrote in the post, which was originally published in 2010.
-He went on, emphasising that he wasn’t serious but clearly intent on stirring up shit:
+He went on, emphasizing that he wasn’t serious but clearly intent on stirring up shit:

 […]